Green Party of New York: Platform

 The platform of the party is based upon the Four Pillars of the Green Party that originated with European Green Parties: Peace, Ecology, Social Justice, and Democracy.
 The Pillars are included in and expanded on in the Ten Key Values of the Green Party.

 The official Green Party platform in New York is set by The Green Party of New York State Committee.

 Issues

 The Green Party of New York supports the ban on hydraulic fracturing, which was brought up in the gubernatorial debate by Howie Hawkins and later approved by the state health department.
 Hawkins also pushed for a ban on genetically modified foods.

-2013 officeholders
+Officeholders

+While the party does not have any officeholders at the county, state or federal level, it has historically found some success at the local level.
 As of September 12, 2013, there were 3 elected Green mayors in New York State: David Doonan of Greenwich, James M. Sullivan of Victory, Saratoga County, New York and Jason West of New Paltz.
 All three have since left office.
-The party did not have any officeholders at the county, state or federal level.